Greater-London-Authority/highstreets/highstreets/docs/datawriter.md

 ```
 ## Loading Data to CSV

-The `load_data_to_csv` method allows data to be loaded into CSV files.
-It takes data and a file path as input, writes the data to the specified file path, and logs the outcome.
+The `load_data_to_csv` method addresses the need to store data in CSV files.
+It accepts a Pandas DataFrame and a file path as inputs.
+The method efficiently writes the DataFrame to the specified file path as a CSV, capturing the data in a portable format that can be easily shared or transferred.
+This feature is valuable for generating data snapshots and intermediate outputs.

 ```python
 def load_data_to_csv(self, data, file_path):